Skip to main content

 POD beneficiary designations are available on deposit accounts including checking, savings, money market, and share certificates.
 You can add or update POD beneficiaries by visiting any branch or calling (605) 718-1818.
 You will need to provide each beneficiary's full legal name, date of birth, Social Security number, and relationship to the account owner.
 Youth accounts are not eligible for POD designations.
 IRA and HSA accounts require separate beneficiary designation forms.

 Contact Black Hills FCU at (605) 718-1818 or visit any branch.
 For POD accounts, the surviving beneficiary provides government-issued ID and Social Security number to claim the funds.
 For joint accounts with right of survivorship, funds pass to the surviving owner.
 Accounts without POD or joint ownership require Letters Testamentary or Letters of Administration from probate court.
-South Dakota small estates under $50,000 in personal property may qualify for a Small Estate Affidavit under SDCL 29A-3-1201.
+South Dakota estates with total value (less liens and encumbrances) not exceeding $100,000 may qualify for a Small Estate Affidavit under SDCL 29A-3-1201.
 Trust accounts require the successor trustee to present the trust document, death certificate, and trustee ID.

 Black Hills FCU's Member Services - Death Claims can be reached by phone at 1-800-482-2428 and fax at 1-605-646-4136 for questions throughout the claims process.